 Frans Johansson knows what we have known at Great Place to Work® for 30 years.
 An inclusive approach is core to an innovative and sustainable workplace.
 This is what we call "Innovation By All™,” when leaders nurture the intelligence, skills, and passion of everyone in the organization.
 Everybody creates, everybody is connected and everybody contributes.

-In our research of the 100 Best Companies to Work For®, we found six practices that cultivate this inclusive, innovative environment.
+In our research of the 100 Best Companies to Work For®, we found some common practices that cultivate this inclusive, innovative environment.

 Leading companies make space for more than work.
 They create mental, emotional and temporal space.
 Space for employees to be creative, take risks and come up with ideas that advance the organization.